 When you create an application pool from a list of installed applications, Horizon automatically displays the applications that are available on all the Linux host machines in the farm.
-You can publish one or more applications from the list as an application pool.
+You can publish one or more applications from the list as a multi-session application pool.
 Each published application can support multiple user sessions at the same time.

 - Create a farm of the Linux host machines.
 See Create a Manual Farm of Linux Virtual Machines or Create an Automated Instant-Clone Farm of Linux Hosts.

 Note: Only virtual machines running RHEL Workstation 7.8 or later, RHEL Workstation 8.1 or later, or Ubuntu 18.04/20.04 can support multi-session published desktop pools and single-session or multi-session application pools.
 For more information, see Considerations for Linux Farms, Published Desktops, and Published Applications.

 - In Horizon Console, select .